PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 **Today's Progress :** Today review databases in Kaggle to start a project and put into practice what you have learned in the course.

 **Thoughts :** I am also continuing with the challenges of #sg_python_community with recursion, this time we work giving feedback in pairs

+## Day 54 : February 1 , 2020 | Correlation plots in Alteryx

+**Today's Progress :** Continuing with the classification course, today I reviewed about correlation plots in Alteryx, that can be easily generated.

+**Thoughts :** I am also continuing with the challenges of #sg_python_community with recursion, this time we work giving feedback in pairs